ArpitPrd/Gem5-Tutorial/Notes.md

 - read about stats from here: https://www.gem5.org/documentation/learning_gem5/part1/gem5_stats/
 - run over two types of CPUs in-order and out-of-order

+- time for compilation (N=100): 2min 17sec
+- time for out of order (N=2): 0.001335
+- time for in order (N=2, 2GiB, 600MHz): 0.000476
+- time for in order (N=2, 4GiB, 600MHz): 0.000476
+- time for in order (N=2, 2GiB, 1200MHz): 0.000238
+- host_intr_rate (in order, N=2)= 564745
+- host_intr_rate (ooo, N=2)= 84657

+- for reporting things chatgpt suggests a pretty good technique, it says why not once saved use the m5out inside the config script to make use of storing the important results to csv
+- chatgpt has given a script and I shall be using that script
+- mention the paper from which matrix multiplication has been derived
+- we do not load the entire OS
+- write how we compiled the code as gcc -O3 mm.c -o mm for aggressive compilation
+- we removed every sort or print statements, to ensure this
+- we are dropping ATOMIC for result compute and it is of no use becuase it is not timing accurate

 ## Did not understand but can be useful

 - Trace: play-back that plays elastic probe atteached to o3 cpus